-"Going from a specialist to an executive is both a challenge and an excellent opportunity for development."
+"Going from a specialist to an executive is both excellent opportunity for development.'

-When lida moved on to the Group Finance function, she took on a supervisory role for the first time in her career.
+When Iida moved on to the Group Finance function, she took on a supervisory role for the first time in her career.
 PHM's growth has enabled lida to take on new responsibilities, as it has created the need for new tasks and roles.